TanvirOnGH/firefox-config/readme.md

 ## Features

+- Smooth scrolling
+- Animations
-- Sidebar (Sidebery) with over and auto-hide mechanism
+- Sidebar (Sidebery) with auto-hide mechanism
 - Hovercards
 - Scrollable through tabs
 - Search bar for tabs in the sidebar